microsoft/TypeScript-Handbook/pages/Decorators.md

 A *Method Decorator* is declared just before a method declaration.
 The decorator is applied to the *Property Descriptor* for the method, and can be used to observe, modify, or replace a method definition.
-A *Method Decorator* cannot be used in a declaration file, on an overload, or in any other ambient context (such as in a `declare` class).
+A method decorator cannot be used in a declaration file, on an overload, or in any other ambient context (such as in a `declare` class).

-The expression for the *Method Decorator* will be called as a function at runtime, with the following three arguments:
+The expression for the method decorator will be called as a function at runtime, with the following three arguments:

-1. Either the constructor function of the class for a static method, or the prototype of the class for an instance method.
+1. Either the constructor function of the class for a static member, or the prototype of the class for an instance member.
-2. The name of the method.
+2. The name of the member.
-3. The *Property Descriptor* for the method.
+3. The *Property Descriptor* for the member.

 > NOTE&emsp; The *Property Descriptor* will be `undefined` if your script target is less than `ES5`.

-If the *Method Decorator* returns a value, it will be used as the *Property Descriptor* for the method.
+If the method decorator returns a value, it will be used as the *Property Descriptor* for the method.

 > NOTE&emsp; The return value is ignored if your script target is less than `ES5`.

-The following is an example of a *Method Decorator* (`@enumerable`) applied to the `Greeter` class:
+The following is an example of a method decorator (`@enumerable`) applied to a method on the `Greeter` class:

 ```ts
 class Greeter {